Fueling the Fighter: A Complete Guide to Boxing Nutrition & Recovery

 Growth hormone peaks during deep sleep—skip it and you sabotage recovery and skill consolidation.
 Aim for 7.5–9 hours nightly.

-• Use a consistent schedule—even on weekends.
+• Consistent schedule—even on weekends.

 A young male boxer asleep in a dark bedroom with blackout curtains, a fan, and a digital clock showing 10:30 PM, with overlay text highlighting recovery and sleep benefits